By Viktor Chong

 If you are looking to cultivate creepers, then erect a couple of trellises by the wall and watch them spread quickly across the surface.
 However, they may appear messy and unruly if left unchecked, so be prepared for an occasional trimming.
 Also, some types of creepers can cause damage to your house, so do your research before getting busy.

-Getting a heat resistant home isn’t always about adding and subtracting things in the now.
+Making that ideal heat resistant home isn’t always about adding and subtracting things in the now.
 It involves some foresight, such as buying a house that is north-south oriented to minimise sunlight exposure.
 Similarly, scrutinise the layout and ensure the windows are aligned to promote cross-ventilation.
-Favour houses with open layouts where natural daylight is being utilised instead of artificial lighting that increases heat emanation.
+Favour houses with open layouts where natural daylight is being utilised instead of being dependent on artificial lightning which increases heat emanation.

-We know the air conditioning system is a simple solution towards cooling down our house.
+We all know the air conditioning system is a simple solution towards a heat problem.
 But try keeping it as a last resort.
 For starters, you can open the windows when the temperature outside is cooler as this will equalise the ambient temperature within your room.

 If your location lacks consistent breeze, manufacture them by opening the windows at the lowest and highest points in your house.
 Do not confine your effort to the window.
 Keep the interior doors open to encourage ventilation across the living space.